 The UK is in desperate need of additional skilled workers to install low carbon technologies, as highlighted by the Skills for Climate consultation results that were released earlier this week.
 That’s why it’s encouraging to see EDF Renewables continue to foster the next generation of talent, despite the pain inflicted by the Covid-19 pandemic.

-The eight apprentices are from all over the UK and will start their new roles as wind turbine technicians by spending a year and a half at Tyne Metropolitan College in North Shields, before learning the practical elements of the job at a number of EDF’s sites across the UK.
+The eight apprentices are from all over the UK and will start their new roles as wind turbine technicians by spending a year and a half at Tyne Metropolitan College in North Tyneside, before learning the practical elements of the job at a number of EDF’s sites across the UK.

 The apprentices are; Lucy Cooper who will be based at the Fenlands sites, Craig Johnston and Ross McDonald who will be based at the Dorenell site, Torin Harvey-Waugh who will be based at our Fallago Rig site, Jamie Jones who will be based at the Aberystwyth service centre, Benjamin Ferguson who will be based at the Cumbria service centre and the Beck Burn site, Harris Razzaq who will be based at the Durham Service Centre, and Sam Cockroft who will be based at the Teesside site.

 While EDF hasn’t disclosed what it’s paying its apprentices, the average salary for an offshore wind turbine technician in the UK currently stands at almost £40,000.
 That could rise further, however, as demand for technicians rise and supply falls.

 The first task for the apprentices once they have settled into college will be a 10 day training course in North Tyneside where they will be put through their paces to ensure they can work on EDF’s sites safely.
 These are wind industry standard courses which all EDF technicians attend and will cover working at height, manual handling, and first aid and fire awareness, amongst other topics.